infiniteflight/infiniteflight-docs/manual/home-screen/user-profile.md

 ​

-Your User Profile is a way of keeping track whilst you’re flying or controlling the skies of Infinite Flight, below is everything you need to know about what it records!
+Your User Profile is a way of keeping track whilst you’re flying or controlling the skies of Infinite Flight.
+Below is everything you need to know about what it records!